balvig/hub_link/README.md

 # Hub Link

-When you just want the raw pull request and review data from GitHub (for metrics etc)
+When you just want the loop through all the raw pull request and review data from GitHub (for exporting metrics f.ex)

 ## Usage